-4.9 It is not considered that there are any issues arising with regard to agriculture or forestry and there would appear to be no issues arising surrounding biodiversity.
-The proposed new path offers an improvement to the surface in terms of access for people with disabilities.
+4.9 It is not considered that there are any issues arising with regard to agriculture or forestry and having carried out various consultations with interested parties there would appear to be no issues arising surrounding biodiversity.
+The proposed new path offers an improvement to gradients and surface in terms of access for people with disabilities.